 Rackham Predoctoral Fellowship Program

 Any doctoral program in the Rackham Graduate School may nominate doctoral candidates for this award.
-To be eligible, students must be advanced to candidacy by the Rackham Office of Academic Records and Dissertations no later than January 4, 2019 (for Winter 2019 or earlier).
+Barbour Scholarship recipients will be selected from the Predoctoral Fellowship awardees.
+To be eligible, students must be advanced to candidacy by the Rackham Office of Academic Records and Dissertations no later than January 20, 2023 (for winter 2023 or earlier).

-- Quality of the nominee’s personal statement, including the research plan, progress on the project, and scholarly significance of the dissertation research.
+- Quality of the nominee’s personal statement, including the research plan, progress on the project, scholarly significance of the dissertation research, and, if Barbour eligible, contribution towards the student’s home country.

 - Results of early research or scholarship in graduate studies, as represented; e.g., through article publication, conference presentation, or other scholarly products such as websites, performances, exhibitions, etc.